The Blue Comet: Critical response

+"For the most part, the narrative, shot in shortest, most pause-free scenes...was classic gangland payback," wrote Mary McNamara about the episode for the Los Angeles Times.

 Heather Havrilesky of Salon wrote "No sad music, no slow motion, no teary funeral, no time for condolences.
 When the blood-dimmed tide finally rolled in during last night's penultimate Sopranos episode, an eerie quiet settled in."

 Matt Roush of TV Guide gave the episode a favorable review, writing "TV's landmark family crime drama went on a bloody rampage this week, just as we expected might happen in the next-to-last episode. [...]
 It was a sensational way to get us primed for Sunday's series finale."

 Maureen Ryan of the Chicago Tribune wrote that "[The] second-to-last episode was certainly a classic" and praised it for its suspenseful storytelling.

 Lisa Schwarzbaum of Entertainment Weekly offered "The Blue Comet" a favorable estimation, writing "Every moment in this bloody, bullet-riddled penultimate episode is about regular, familiar old ways that have now gone terribly, irreversibly awry. [...]
-In the last hours of this epic drama, every detail glitters with bitter meaning".
+In the last hours of this epic drama, every detail glitters with bitter meaning."

-Matt Zoller Seitz of Slant Magazine described the episode as "the most atypically typical whack-fest the show has served up in quite some time" and "an orgy of Mafia mayhem".
+Matt Zoller Seitz described the episode as "the most atypically typical whack-fest the show has served up in quite some time" and "an orgy of Mafia mayhem."
 Zoller Seitz also praised the final therapy scene between Tony Soprano and Jennifer Melfi for its depth.

 Alan Sepinwall of The Star Ledger called the penultimate episode "one of the best—and certainly one of the busiest—episodes in the history of The Sopranos," further describing it as "a superb, scary, thrilling episode."
-He also characterized Bobby's death scene as "a little masterpiece of editing".
+He also characterized Bobby's death scene as "a little masterpiece of editing."

-Brian Tallerico of UGO called the episode "mind-blowing" and "intense", wrote that "[he] really didn't expect David Chase to take his show out with this much gunfire" and gave it an "A", the site's second-highest score.
+Brian Tallerico of UGO called the episode "mind-blowing" and "intense," wrote that "[he] really didn't expect David Chase to take his show out with this much gunfire" and gave it an "A," the site's second-highest score.

 Brian Zoromski of IGN awarded the episode a score of 9.1 out of 10, writing "Overall, 'Blue Comet' was a very well done, sometimes shocking, build-up to next week's series finale."